TAMZ2006/VBform-Clone/README.md

 # VBform-Clone

 # Clone Form Tool

-A simple tool to clone and rename forms for your .NET projects.
+A simple tool to clone and rename forms for your .NET projects. **Note**: This tool is designed for **basic projects** and may not handle advanced use cases or complex project structures.

+---

 ## Features
 - Quickly duplicate existing forms.